damianhakert/damianhakert.github.io/source/posts/2017-02-10-postmortem-of-database-outage-of-january-31.html.md

 ### I created a project after 17:20 UTC and it shows up, but my issues are gone.
 What happened?

 Project details are stored in the database.
 This meant that this data was lost for projects created after 17:20.
-We ran a procedure to restore to restore these projects based on their Git repositories that were still stored in our NFS cluster.
+We ran a procedure to restore these projects based on their Git repositories that were still stored in our NFS cluster.
 This procedure however was only able to restore projects in their most basic form, without associated data such as issues and merge requests.